-A well-designed home battery system can help lower energy costs by storing excess solar energy when electricity demand is low or when the sun is shining, and using this stored energy when demand is high or when the sun is not shining.
+A well-designed home battery system can help reduce energy costs by storing excess solar energy when electricity demand is low or when the sun is shining, and using this stored energy when demand is high or when the sun is not shining.
 This can lead to a reduction in the use of more expensive electricity during peak hours.

-Payback Time for Solar Panels:
+Payback Period for Solar Panels:

-Some households have variable electricity rates that change throughout the day.
+Some households have variable electricity tariffs that change throughout the day.
 A home battery system can be programmed to use electricity when rates are low and charge the battery when rates are high, optimizing total electricity costs.

 Emergency Power Supply:

-Cost of Home Battery:
+Cost of the Home Battery:

 Ole Diepstraten